dmaivel/sharedgl/README.md

 ```

 > [!WARNING]\
-> You may encounter the `SIGILL` exception when running clients in the virtual machine as the build compiles with the native (host) architecture.
+> If you move the client library to the guest from the host instead of compiling it in the guest, you may encounter the `SIGILL` exception in the virtual machine as the build compiles with the native (host) architecture.
 To fix, either change your cpu model to `host-model`/`host-passthrough` or comment out the `-march=native` line in the cmake script (will most likely reduce performance).

 ## Linux
 For virtual linux clients, an additional kernel module needs to be compiled.
 The compiled result, `sharedgl.ko`, needs to be moved into the guest, and loaded.
 There is an `install.sh` script within this directory which may be moved alongside the module for ease of use.
 It is recommended that you add `sharedgl` to your modprobe config following installation, otherwise it must be loaded manually on each boot.